-There’s still time to take a special shopping trip, pack a shoebox of Christmas gifts for a child in a developing nation, then register it for Shoebox Sunday.
+It’s that time of year again: time to take a special shopping trip, pack a shoebox of Christmas gifts for a child in a developing nation, in preparation for Operation Christmas Child.

-Children who receive a shoebox of gifts will have an opportunity with their parent’s permission, to enrol in The Greatest Journey, a fun 12-lesson faith-based program.
-Led by local teachers, it helps children become grounded in the Christian faith and in sharing the Gospel with others.
-Those who finish the course also receive a certificate and a New Testament in their own language.
+All kids who receive a shoebox of gifts will have an opportunity, with their parent’s permission, to enrol in The Greatest Journey – a fun, 12-lesson faith-based program.
+Led by local teachers, it helps children become grounded in the Christian faith and in sharing the gospel with others.
+Those who finish the course also receive a certificate and a New Testament Bible in their own language.

 What Gifts To Pack In My Shoebox

 Just grab a regular sized shoebox, wrap it in colourful paper, and fill it with simple gifts from the categories listed below.